HeRAMS-WHO/herams-support/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Brief description**
-Give a brief description of the issue.Try to be concise but specific.
-This means, only include information required to fix the issue.
+Give a brief description of the issue.
 If an issue is specific to a give page, workspace, user, etc. always make sure to include these details.

 **Steps to reproduce the issue**
 1. Go to '...'